ssd129/site145236987/about.md

 ![psp](https://raw.githubusercontent.com/skalaouzis/skalaouzis.github.io/master/images/asdasdasdas.png)

 ### EDUCATION
-Present – M.Sc., Computer Science       <br />
+M.Sc., Computer Science - Present       <br />
-2015 – Dipl.
-Eng., Production Engineering and Management
+Dipl.-Eng., Production Engineering and Management - 2015

 ### BIOGRAPHY
 I was born in Thessaloniki on 31 July 1992 and I brought up in Alexandria.
 During the year 2010 I moved to Xanthi for studies in Industrial Engineering at Democritus University of Thrace and I received my Diploma(M.Eng) in 2015.
-Right now I have returned in my native city, to fulfill Postgraduate (M.Sc) studies in Informatics at Aristotle University of Thessaloniki.
+Right now I have returned in my native city, to fulfill Postgraduate studies in Informatics at Aristotle University of Thessaloniki.

 ### RESEARCH INTERESTS
-Business Informatics - Computational Intelligence
+Computational Intelligence